wighawag/hardhat-deploy/README.md

 This plugin adds the _export_ task to Hardhat.

-This task will export the contract deployed (saved in `deployments` folder) to a simple format containing only contract addresses and abi, useful for web apps.
+This task will export the contract deployed (saved in `deployments` folder) to a file with a simple format containing only contract addresses and abi, useful for web apps.

 One of the following options need to be set for this task to have any effects :